Experienced Clinical Psychologists/Psychologists/Psychotherapists

 Cancer Psychosocial Support Services, Southern Blood and Cancer Service

-Our Cancer Psychological and Social Work Support team at Southern District Health Board is looking for experienced Clinical Psychologists / Psychologists / Psychotherapists to join our multi-disciplinary team on a permanent, part-time basis.
-We are however open to candidates creating a full time post in conjunction with the Otago (Dunedin) based position if they have the flexibility to undertake travel as necessary to support more than one region.
+Our Cancer Psychological and Social Work Support team at Southern District Health Board is looking for experienced Clinical Psychologists/Psychologists/Psychotherapists to join our multi-disciplinary team on a permanent, part-time basis.

 About the Team/Service

 The Southern Blood & Cancer Service psychosocial support team works collaboratively across the Otago & Southland region to provide psychosocial support to patients with a cancer diagnosis who are engaged in cancer treatments as well as providing support to people with a high suspicion of cancer at the front of the pathway with complex psychological and social need.
 This later focus is part of a Ministry of Health initiative which commenced throughout NZ in 2015.

 About the Role – what’s in it for me?